AwarePL/showcase-2024/README.md

     ```
     yarn install
     ```
+4. Alternativly you can build and run docker container

 ## Usage
 To use this project, follow these steps:

-1. Open the project in your preferred code editor.
-2. Modify the necessary files.
-3. Run the project by executing the following command:
+1. Run the project by executing the following command:
+    In order to run GraphQl test suites run:
     ```
+    yarn run test:graphQl
+    ```
+    or for REST test suites run:
+    ```
-    yarn run test
+    yarn run test:rest
     ```

 ## Contact